Best Crypto Wallets

 2. Buy, Manage, Track, & Store

 Trust Wallet allows you to buy Bitcoin (and other assets) quickly.
 You just need to set up a card in order to make your purchase.
 You can also exchange just as quickly on their platform.
 The wallet lets you manage and store just about anything, with more than 4.5 million assets here alone.
 You can track collectibles and NFTs too.
-Storage is safe and secure, with no hacker problems here.
+Storage is safe and secure, with no hacker problems reported.

 Pros